 - The decreasing volume of supplies

 - Diminishing workforce due to illness and employment cost-cutting

 - Slow customer acquisition growth rate for B2B companies

 - Permanent business shutdown

 Generally, people are forced to spend more on healthcare and disaster preparations and less on other expenditures.
 Many are also spending less because they are earning less than what they used to because of reduced working hours or, worst, have been laid off.

 - Increased instant asset write-off for businesses.
-Businesses with less than $30,000 individual assets can now benefit from up to $150,000 threshold for assets that are either installed or ready for first use by 30 June 2020.
+Businesses with less than $30,000 individual assets can now benefit from up to a $150,000 threshold for assets that are either installed or ready for first use by 30 June 2020.

 - Backing Business Investment (BBI).
 Businesses with a turnover of less than $500 million will be able to deduct 50 per cent of the cost of an eligible asset on installation.